arangodb/docs/3.8/data-modeling-documents-document-methods.md

 error occurs with any of the documents, no exception is risen!
 Instead of a document an error object is returned in the result array.
 The options behave exactly as before.

-**Changes in 3.0 from 2.8:**

-The options *silent* and *returnNew* are new.
-The method can now insert multiple documents with one call.

 **Examples**